Andromeda Shun: Abilities

 As a Saint, Shun has been trained in mind and body to learn how to use the power of the Cosmos within his own body and use it for super strength, speed, agility, durability and reflexes.
-The constellation he uses for extra power is that of Andromeda, and by channeling his cosmos into the Andromeda constellation using the cloth armor it's based on' he's able to combine his cosmos with the constellation's cosmos to increase his own power which he can use for cosmic energy blasts and channel the cosmos through his cloth armor's chain which can use electricity as well to shock opponents for attacks, heal himself and sense other people with their own cosmos.
-After he and his fellow bronze saints obtained the blood of the gold saints to repair their cloths when they were damaged they acquired even more power and upgraded cloths in the process, same for god cloth after their cloths were blessed by Saori aka Athena herself using her own blood as well.
-As Shun is the bearer of the Cloth which represents the constellation Andromeda, associated to Princess Andromeda, who was chained to be sacrificed to the monster Cetus in Greek mythology.
+The constellation he uses for extra power is that of Andromeda; by channeling his Cosmos into the Andromeda constellation using the Cloth armor it is based on, he is able to strengthen himself by combining his Cosmos with the constellation's Cosmos.
+He can use his Cosmos to attack with cosmic energy blasts and channel the Cosmos through his Cloth armor's chain, which can use electricity to shock opponents.
+He can also heal himself and sense other people with their own Cosmos.
+After he and his fellow Bronze Saints obtained the blood of the Gold Saints to repair their Cloths when they were damaged, they acquired more power and upgraded Cloths in the process.
+The same is true for the God Cloth after their Cloths were blessed by Saori, also known as Athena, using her own blood.
+Shun is the bearer of the Cloth, which represents the constellation Andromeda, associated to Princess Andromeda, who was chained to be sacrificed to the monster Cetus in Greek mythology.
 The Cloth possesses chains that are said to be the same used to tie Princess Andromeda in the legend.
-Additionally the chains are related to the Andromeda Galaxy (believed to be a nebula back in the 1980s when the manga was created), hence the names for his techniques.
-These chains are legendary for their durability and defensive nature.
-They are also renowned for their great apparent length, as they can extend enough to reach light years away, penetrating the very fabric of space.
+Additionally, the chains are related to the Andromeda Galaxy, believed to be a nebula back in the 1980s when the manga was created, hence the names for his techniques.
+These chains are legendary for their durability and defensive nature and renowned for their great apparent length, as they can extend enough to reach light years away, penetrating the very fabric of space.
 When there is a threat, the chains can give out warning signs and become charged with enough electricity to release shocks of at least 10,000 volts.
-Shun normally relies on the Andromeda Chains to fight (as an accessory), as he does not want to use his full power to avoid killing opponents.
+Shun normally relies on the Andromeda Chains to fight as an accessory, as he does not want to use his full power to avoid killing opponents.

 During the Sanctuary arc of the manga, Shun awakens the seventh sense, the essence of Cosmo.
 Having been born under the sign of Virgo, Shun also dons the Virgo Gold Cloth during the Hades arc, in the battle against the God of Death Thanatos.
 After the Gold Cloths are destroyed, however, Shun manages to achieve his Andromeda God Cloth.